rack-io/rackio-documentation/README.md

 # rackio-documentation

-This is the main repository for the Rackio Framework Documentation, it is written with Markdown and is deployed with MkDocs and uses the *readthedocs* template.
+This is the main repository for the **Rackio Framework Documentation**, it is written with [Markdown](https://daringfireball.net/projects/markdown/) and is deployed with [MkDocs](https://www.mkdocs.org/) and uses the *readthedocs* template.

 # Installation